Losing Your License – What Happens After Your License is Suspended in PA?

-Anyone who has had their driver’s license revoked or suspended, especially in Pittsburgh, PA, knows the depressing and stifling limits to not being able to drive—to school, to work, to pick up groceries even.
+Anyone who has had their driver’s license revoked or suspended, especially in Pennsylvania, knows the depressing and stifling limits to not being able to drive—to school, to work, to pick up groceries even.
 This loss of freedom can cause you to lose your job, friends, opportunities and most embarrassingly, the trust and respect of your coworkers, friends and family.
 You may feel like your world is spinning out of control.

 At Ketchel Law we put the control back in your hands by helping you understand your rights and working aggressively and diligently to defend your rights.
 We will do what it takes to help you keep your license, have it reinstated or we will find alternatives (such as the occupational driver’s license).